browniefed/lessons/reactnative/airhorn.md

 };
 ```

-It doesn't matter if you press the button again before the `50ms` is complete it'll retrigger the pressing animation and animate to `1` from whatever point the animated value is at.
+It doesn't matter if you press the button again before the `50ms` is complete it'll re-trigger the pressing animation and animate to `1` from whatever point the animated value is at.
 Also because we've built everything from interpolations they will all respond correctly.

 ## Smash That Airhorn